opencollab/debile/contrib/clemux/docker/README.rst

 Third warning: this documentation is not complete.

-/srv/debile is stored in a [data-only container](https://docs.docker.com/userguide/dockervolumes/#creating-and-mounting-a-data-volume-container): debile-data
+/srv/debile is stored in a data-only container: `debile_data <https://docs.docker.com/userguide/dockervolumes/#creating-and-mounting-a-data-volume-container>`_: debile-data

 initial setup
 -------------